fluffeuk/abd-type/README.md

 - A speedometer that updates in real time, in coordination with the user's WPM.
 - An 'accelerometer' which updates according to the change in speed over time (acceleration)
 - A neat, customizable GUI
-- To eventually deploy this project to the web through [github pages](https://pages.github.com/)

 ## Progress
 - [x] ~Burst WPM~